sp-hash/TeamBlackMiner/OPTIONS.md

 				Example:
 				TBMiner --vtc-hostname pool.eu.woolypooly.com --vtc-wallet **** --vtc-port 3102 --vtc-passwd x

--A  --zil-power-limit [,]   This option is used to set a power limit for the Zil POW Window.
-(Nvidia CUDA)
+-A  -zp --zil-power-limit [,]	This option is used to set a power limit for the Zil POW window (Nvidia CUDA).
 				After the ZIL POW the previous power limit is restored.
 				The format is an array of comma seperated values where the first value is for GPU 0 and so forth.

 				Example:
 				TBMiner --zil-power-limit [250,250]

 				This will set the power to 250 Watt for GPU 0 and GPU 1 during the ZIL POW.

--8 --api-version            Specify the APIs version number.
+-8  -av --api-version		Specify the APIs version number.
 				Valid specifiers are 1.3 and 1.4
-			    Version 1.4 is slightly improved and also provide stats for +VTC.
+				Version 1.4 is slightly improved and also provide stats for dual mining.

 				Example:
 				TBMiner --api --api-version 1.4

--Q --rvn-wallet             If you choose to dual mine with algo "etc+rvn" (+RVN) you need to set the Ravencoin wallet address.
+-Q -rw --rvn-wallet		If you choose to dual mine with algo "etc+rvn" (+RVN) you need to set the Ravencoin wallet address.

 				Example:
 				TBMiner --rvn-wallet ****

--q --rvn-hostname           If you choose to dual mine with algo "etc+rvn" (+RVN) you need to specify a Ravencoin pool server.
+-q -rh --rvn-hostname		If you choose to dual mine with algo "etc+rvn" (+RVN) you need to specify a Ravencoin pool server.

 				Example:
 				TBMiner --hostname rvn.2miners.com --vtc-wallet ****

--K --rvn-port               Set the Ravencoin pool servers port number.
+-K -rp --rvn-port		If you choose to dual mine with algo "etc+rvn" (+RVN) you need to specify set the Ravencoin pool servers port number.

 				Example:
 				TBMiner --hostname rvn.2miners.com --port 6060 --vtc-wallet ****

-  --rvn-passwd             Set the raven pool password in dual mining mode
+   -v5 --rvn-passwd             Set the raven pool password in dual mining mode.

 --ethb3-wallet
 			  If you choose to dual mine with algo "ethb3+zil" you need to set the ETHB wallet address.